-When high contrast and minimal surface disruption are critical, conventional fiber laser marking machines and diode-pumped lasers are two proven alternatives.
+Fiber Laser Marking Machines: When high contrast and minimal surface disruption are critical, conventional fiber and diode-pumped lasers are two proven alternatives.

 Q: It sounds like the range of variables and possible solutions is staggering.
 How do you even begin to sort them out?

 Josh: In some ways, it’s as simple as the first question most customers ask: “Can you mark my plastic?”

 In response, we’ve developed a system we call The MECCO Experience that leads our team and the customer through a logical decision-making process.
 We have a process for rigorously defining the requirements, assessing their technical feasibility, and designing a custom solution.